soyrochus/cortejo/README.md

 templates-path = "cypress/templates" #path to the Jinja2 templates
 ```

-The templates-path directory must point to a directry containing [Jinja2](https://jinja.palletsprojects.com/) templates.
-See the
+The templates-path directory must point to a directory containing [Jinja2](https://jinja.palletsprojects.com/) templates.
+The templates is passed the following parameters:

+- bounded_context: First column of the Excel data
+- use_case: Second column of the Excel data
+- list: list of columns from the Excel with the bounded_context and use_case as given, with the rows marked with "skip generation" set to "yes" filtered out.

 ## Installation

 Clone the repository.
-Use the dependency and package manager [Poetry](https://python-poetry.org/) to install all the dependencies of AItheneum.
+Use the dependency and package manager [Poetry](https://python-poetry.org/) to install all the dependencies of Cortejo.

 ```bash
 poetry install